guardian/recipes-backend/README.md

 Runnable script that allows you to forcibly remove all recipes from a given article ID.
 This can be run from an npm script: `npm run manual-takedown`.

 ### Just in case if CI fails in dependabot PR(s)
-We haven't provided creds to Dependabot as of now so a push to the PR should work and re-run the CI We will look into this for longer run.
+We haven't provided credentials to Dependabot as of now so a push to the PR should work and re-run the CI We will look into this for longer run.